-Type of Investment Other Restrictions 1.
-United States Treasury notes, bonds, bills or certificates of indebtedness or those for which the full faith and credit of the United States are pledged for the payment of principal and interest.
+Type of Investment Other Restrictions 1, United States Treasury notes, bonds, bills or certificates of indebtedness or those for which the full faith and credit of the United States are pledged for the payment of principal and interest.
 2. Registered state warrants or notes or bonds of the State of California.
-Max % of Portfolio: 30% Max Per Issuer: 5% Minimum Quality: Short-term: A1 by any NRSRO Long-term: AA by any NRSRO 3.
+Max % of Portfolio: 30% Minimum Quality: ST: A1 by any NRSRO LT: AA by any NRSRO 3.
 Bonds, notes, warrants, or other evidences of indebtedness of any local agency within the State of California.
-Max % of Portfolio: 30% Max Per Issuer: 5% Minimum Quality: Short-term: A1 by any NRSRO Long-term: AA by any NRSRO 4.
-Federal agency or United States Government- Sponsored Enterprise (GSE) obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
+Max % of Portfolio: 30% Minimum Quality: ST: A1 by any NRSRO LT: AA by any NRSRO 4.
+Federal agency or United States government- sponsored enterprise ("GSE") obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
 Max Total Callables: 25% 5.
 Bill of exchanges or time drafts drawn on and accepted by a commercial bank, otherwise known as bankers' acceptances.
-Max % of Portfolio: 40% Max Per Issuer: 30%5% Max Maturity: 180 days 6.
-Commercial Paper (CP) Minimum Quality: Short-term: A1 by any NRSRO Max % of Portfolio: 25% Max Outstanding CP of Issuer: 10% Max Per Issuer: 5% Max Maturity 270 days Minimum Quality: Short-term: A1 by any NRSRO An issuer must meet all of the criteria of 1 or of 2: 1a.
-Must be organized and operating in the U.S. as a general corporation; 1b.
-Has total assets greater than \$500 million; 1c.
-Has debt other than CP, if any, that is rated A or higher by an NRSRO.
-2a.
-Must be organized w/ithin the U.S. as a special purpose corporation, trust or LLC; 2b.
-Has program wide enhancements (overcollaterization, letter of credit, etc.). purpose corporation, trust or LLC;
+Max % of Portfolio: 40% Max Per Issuer: 30% Max Maturity: 180 days Minimum Quality: ST: A1 by any NRSRO 6.
+Commercial Paper Max % of Portfolio: 25% Max Outstanding CP of Issuer: 10% Max Per Issuer: 5% Max Maturity: 270 days Minimum Quality: ST: A1 by any NRSRO Must meet all of the criteria of 1 or of 2: 1a.
+Must be organized and operating in the US as a general corporation 1b.
+Has total assets greater than \$500 million 1c.
+Has debt other than CP, if any, that is rated A or higher by an NRSRO 2a.
+Must be organized within the US as a special purpose corporation, trust or LLC 2b.
+Has program wide enhancements (over collaterization, letter of credit, etc) 2c.
+Has CP that is rated A1 or higher by an NRSRO